kansaljatin95/Intro-to-Programming/README.md

 # Intro-to-Programming
-This contains all the nanodegree projects of ITND by Udacity
+This contains all the nanodegree projects of IPND by Udacity